do-oty/Committing-Basics-Exercise/README.md

 # Committing-Basics-Exercise

-This is my first edit
+This is my updated edit.